 My Background

-I work with adolescents and adults, parents and couples, families and teachers.
-In addition to my private practice, I supervise a training program for therapists at a community mental health clinic.
-I also serve on the Mental Health Committee of Project Avary, a non-profit improving life outcomes for children with parents in prison or jail.
-For almost two decades I worked in residential treatment, first as a therapist and then as the Clinical Director, with children who had experienced traumatic abuse.
+In addition to my private practice, I am on the advisory board of Project Avary.
+This non-profit improves life outcomes for children with parents in prison or jail.
+I have supervised a therapist training program at a community mental health clinic.
+For almost two decades, I worked in residential treatment, first as a therapist and then as the Clinical Director, with children who had experienced traumatic abuse.
 I am a recommended therapist by Hand in Hand Parenting, a non-profit nurturing the parent-child connection to foster meaningful communication and connection.
 I have experience working with abuse, trauma, depression, anxiety, relationship problems, life transitions, and parenting.
+I work with adolescents and adults, parents and couples, and families.

 Suggested Resources: